DerbyOwnersClub/YACardEmu/README.md

 Getting Started:

-Next Steps: Unix
+Unix
 Download the documentation file with useful links and start installating. https://github.com/DerbyOwnersClub/YACardEmu/blob/main/YACardEmuGettingStartedwithUnix.pdf

-Next steps: Windows instructions are in readme, located at https://github.com/GXTX/YACardEmu
+Windows instructions are in the readme at https://github.com/GXTX/YACardEmu